Gehtschon/Roboter_zentrale_web/README.md

 ## Connections

-The robot must be connected to the Raspberry Pi as follows:
+The robot has to be connected to the Raspberry Pi as follows:

 | Raspbarry PI    | Roboter         |